ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 ### Maintain Readability

-In addition to making your program as simple and efficient as possible, strive for graphic clarity.
-Despite your best efforts to make your program intuitive with logical groupings, relationships might not be readily apparent.
+In addition to making your graph as simple and efficient as possible, strive for graphic clarity.
+Despite your best efforts to make your graph intuitive with logical groupings, relationships might not be readily apparent.
 A simple Note inside of a Group or renaming a slider can save you or another user from unnecessary confusion or panning across the graph.
-The following are several tools that will help you apply graphic consistency within and across your programs.
+The following are several ways that will help you apply graphic consistency within and across your graphs.

-**Visual continuity with Node Alignment:**
+#### **Visual continuity with Node Alignment**

-* Often and while building your program
-* Prior to shipping the program to another user
+* To reduce your work after you finished building your graph, you should try to ensure the node layout is legible by** aligning nodes often and as you go**
+* If others are going to be working with your graph, you should **ensure that your node-wire layout flows easily before shipping**
-* Cleanup Node Layout will automatically align your graph, though less precisely than doing it yourself
+* To help you with alignment, **use the "Cleanup Node Layout" feature to automatically align** your graph, though less precisely than doing it yourself
-* Implies a flow

 ![alignment](images/12-2/alignment.png)